SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 In order to consume business partner data from an S/4 HANA Cloud system, inbound communication to an SAP S/4 HANA tenant needs to be in place.\
 An example for the necessary implementation steps (create communication system and communication arrangement) is described [here](https://help.sap.com/viewer/b0e8d558ba2f47f5b02a3fc0ac9edc34/SHIP/en-US/70fb7224a6df4e099ff264081667a0fc.html).\
-The SAP S/4 HANA API **technical user credentials for inbound communication** (generated with the setup of the communication system in SAP S/4 HANA Cloud)\
+The SAP S/4 HANA API **technical user credentials for inbound communication** (generated with the setup of the communication system\
-need to be added to file **default-env.json**, located in the root folder of the sample project.\
+in SAP S/4 HANA Cloud) need to be added to file **default-env.json**, located in the root folder of the sample project.\
 Furthermore, the Business Partner OData API URL for the specific SAP S/4 HANA cloud instance needs to be completed.\
 The relevant fields are highlighted in the screenshot below.

 ![](./images/image19a.png)

 In this exercise, you will add custom handler code which is called on the READ event of the BusinessPartner and BusinessPartnerAddress entities.\
-Whenever an OData call for business partner data issued from the UI, this handler is called.
-For further details about the currently supported query capabilities,\
+Whenever an OData call for business partner data issued from the UI, this handler is called.\
-please refer to the [SAP Cloud Application Programming Model documentation](https://cap.cloud.sap/docs/guides/consuming-services#sending-requests), chapter **Sending Requests**.
+For further details about the currently supported query capabilities, please refer to chapter **Sending Requests** of the [SAP Cloud Application Programming Model documentation](https://cap.cloud.sap/docs/guides/consuming-services#sending-requests).

 In SAP Business Application Studio explorer pane, open folder **app/test-resources/api-hub**.\
 (19) Drag file ![](./images/image21.png).\